Academic Writing Center

 The Academic Writing Center (AWC) aims to promote a collaborative understanding of writing and composing practices.
 In working with our tutors, we hope students will view writing as a means of better understanding course content, critical thinking, innovation, creativity, and reflective practices.

 The AWC prioritizes student-directed composing practices, such as brainstorming, organizing, expanding, analyzing, or revising.
-However, that the AWC is not an editing service—this means our tutors are specifically trained to focus on higher-order concerns such as clarity, cohesion, and critical thought, instead of grammatical correctness.
+However, the AWC is not an editing service—this means our tutors are specifically trained to focus on higher-order concerns such as clarity, cohesion, and critical thought, instead of grammatical correctness.

 The AWC tutors will work directly with the student text.
 During appointments, students will read their work aloud, collaborate with the pen or keyboard in hand, and engage in conversation with the tutor.
 Tutors will facilitate, guide, and assist, but they will not, and cannot, do the work for the student.